The Insider's Guide to Buying Hearing Aids

 The Hearing Company recently helped a customer from Westport who had been offered the Phonak B90 top-of-the-range hearing aid for €6,500 by a local hearing company.
 For the same make and model, we saved our customer €3,000 – for the very same service and the same hearing aid technology but at vastly different prices.

 Check our handy reference guide below for information about hearing aid manufacturers and their various makes and models, and visit DeafHear.ie for a helpful guide to buying a hearing aid.

 Model of Hearing aid (1st is top of the range)

-At The Hearing Company, we are passionate about helping people find lasting, effective solutions for hearing loss and ultimately enjoy optimum hearing health.
+At The Hearing Company, we are passionate about helping people find lasting, effective solutions for hearing loss and keeping good hearing health.
 We trust this guide to buying a hearing aid is a helpful resource for hearing aid users preparing to meet their hearing service provider and helps them to make more informed decisions about their hearing aid purchase.